Candidate Selection Overview

 Recommendation Letters

-Minimum of 3 recommendation letters are required, and are typically requested during the application process.
-When it is time for the search committee to review recommendation letters, the search committee chair will inform Human Resources.
-Human Resources will move the candidates into the workflow state of "Reference check".
-Human Resources will make the letters available to the search committee.
+When it is time for the search committee to review recommendation letters, the search committee chair will inform Human Resources (HR).
+HR will move the candidates into the PageUp workflow state of "Reference check" and request the letters from reference providers, if they haven’t been provided yet.
+HR will then make the letters available to the search committee.

-If a search chair, department chair or dean would like to contact "off-list" references for a candidate, please contact Human Resources with the request to do so.
+If a search chair, department chair or dean is considering contacting "off-list" references for a candidate, contact HR with the request to do so.

 Step 9: Final Candidate Selection

-The Search Chair will move applicants in the workflow by entering the final disposition codes and reasons of non-selection for all applicants interviewed and not advancing.
-If you need assistance, contact Human Resources and also review the Applicant Flow Log webpage for assistance.
-You will be using the section called Disposition Codes to use once an applicant has been interviewed and/or reached the "recommend for hire" stage.
+- Reasons for Non-Selection of Applicants Interviewed and Final Disposition Code.
+The search chair or search admin will move applicants in the workflow by entering the final disposition codes and reasons of non-selection for all applicants interviewed and not advancing.
+If you need assistance, contact HR and review the Applicant Flow Log webpage.
+Use the section called Disposition Codes, which explains the codes to use after an applicant has been interviewed and/or reached the "recommend for hire" stage.

-The next step is for the Search Chair or Search Admin to notify Human Resources with the name of the candidate(s) that are recommended for hire.
+- Movement of the Finalist to "Recommended to Hire by Dept." The next step is for the search chair or search admin to notify HR with the name of the candidate(s) that are recommended for hire.

 Appointment Request Packet

-Please prepare the following and send it to Human Resources: This is also listed in the Faculty Hiring Checklist.
+The search admin will then prepare the Appointment Request Packet and send it to HR.
+This is also listed in the Faculty Hiring Checklist.

 - Form A – Appointment Recommendation and Faculty Qualifications Assurance Form